fnt90/Taskerino/README.md

 ## Getting started
-This application can be run ...(directly through Gradle or through a generated jar file)
+This application can be run directly through Gradle or through a generated jar file.

 ### Run with Gradle
 In the root folder, start application with Gradle's run command.